Farid Khan rules out future bid for President after failed application

 Mr Farid, 62, said he would not contest future presidential elections because of his age.

-Former Speaker of Parliament Halimah Yacob will be Singapore's next President, after he and another candidate, Second Chance chief Mohamed Salleh Marican, had their applications rejected.
+Former Speaker of Parliament Halimah Yacob is set to be Singapore's next President, after he and another candidate, Second Chance chief Mohamed Salleh Marican, had their applications rejected.

 Both their applications were rejected because the shareholders' equity of the firms they helmed did not meet the S$500 million required of private sector candidates.